6th Annual Snake River Handbell Conference

 May 1-2, 2020

-Join us in Ashland, OR for a weekend of ringing and workshops focusing in on rhythms.
-Ring arrangements and original compositions with fasinatin’ and fun rhythms and participate in workshops that help you master the secrets to learning rhythms beyond a straight 4.
+Join us in Ashland for a weekend of ringing and workshops focusing in on rhythms.
+Ring arrangements and original compositions with fasinatin’ and fun rhythms and participate in workshops that help you learn to master rhythms beyond a straight 4.
 Ellie Hodder will be conducting the Bronze Conference Choir offering ringing opportunities to those who can never get enough ringing.
-Participating in BCC is by application.

 Our guest conductor for this year is Tim Waugh, an internationally acclaimed conductor,

 composer, and performance arts educator.
 He is well known in many performance mediums, including handbell, choral, churchmusic and musical theatre.
 Early in his career he became noted for his work in conducting and teaching children and youth, and he is excited to continue those pursuits while working with children of all ages!
 He is a tireless champion for performance arts in the church, classroom and community.
 Now retired from the classroom, Tim currently is the Artistic Director and Founding Conductor of Charlotte Bronze Handbell Ensemble, a professional community choir, based in uptown Charlotte, NC.

 Our BCC Conductor for this year is Ellie Hodder, Director of Music Ministries at Murray Hills Christian Church in Beaverton, Oregon.
 She founded Pacific Ringers (www.pacificringers.org), a non-auditioned community choir for musicians with a passion for the instrument, the Pacific Northwest Handbell Directors and Musicians Forum which meets annually in September for a day of learning and ringing, the Pacific Northwest Youth Handbell Festival and Coppers Classic, the nation’s premier event founded specifically to celebrate coppers level musicians (www.coppersclassic.com)!